Police Allegedly Threaten A UK Photographer With Seizure Of All His Computers

 Of course, if this were in the US, the police might just seize everything anyway, hold a trial against the property (instead of against the photographer) and then auction it off for profit.

-And the saddest part is, this is still well
+And the saddest part is, this is still well above average for a justice system.

 Damn son, you really still think America is all that?
 Nope.
 There's plenty of decent legal systems in the world.
 Yours ain't one.